 In some cases, the product had already been sold to a consumer before a problem was identified.

 Four simple principles of Jidoka exist, with each playing a role in preventing defects from reaching the customer.

 Each principle takes the form of a step:

-Discover an abnormality (automated).
 In an ideal world, abnormalities are prevented by building quality into a process from the start and not by inspecting for quality at the end.
-Tools such as Kanban and 5S can also help discover problems before they occur.

 Stopping the line is as important as developing a culture where doing so is accepted and not feared.

 Many Western businesses fear a loss of productivity when the line is constantly stopped for problems.

 However, Jidoka favors addressing minor issues before they have a chance to become major issues.